jaroslavtyc/y_git-commit-autoprefix/README.md

 For automatic prefixing of GIT commit messages by JIRA (or whatever you dream up) issue code.
-That is usable for pairing commits at bitbucket.org with JIRA.
+That is usable for [pairing commits at bitbucket.org with JIRA issues](https://blog.bitbucket.org/2012/04/30/linking-bitbucket-and-jira/).

 Example: